Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ### MetOp
 - There are two functional satellites: **MetOp-B** and **MetOp-C** operated by EumetSat, launched in 2013 and 2019 respectively.
 - Have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike NOAA POES and METEOR-M HRPT - includes Reed-Solomon FEC to make sure your picture doesn't come out with grain.
 The broadcast also contains several more instruments and much more data, including 5 AVHRR channels.
-- The signal does not have a carrier wave or easily decernible bumps making it a bit harder to track, you will have to go by the SNR meter.
+- The signal does not have a carrier wave or easily decernible bumps making it a bit harder to track, it presents as a jumpy signal on the FFT.

 ![MetOp AHRPT screenshot from SatDump](../../assets/images/Radio/MetOp-AHRPT.jpg) *MetOp B AHRPT*

 ### FengYun 3

-- The only satellite broadcasting in the L-band is **Fengyun 3C**.
-It is the last surviving member of the FengYun 3 constellation to have an L-band antenna, but due to a severe power supply failure **it only broadcasts when in sight of China** (When its footprint is anywhere within the chinese border).
+- The only satellite from this constellation still broadcasting in the L-band is **Fengyun 3C**.
+Due to a severe power supply failure **it only broadcasts when in sight of China** (When its footprint is anywhere within Chinese territory).
 - It broadcasts a FengYun AHRPT signal containing 10 VIRR channels in addition to some other instruuments.
-Much like MetOp AHRPT, it has Reed-Solomon FEC, but unlike any other satellite in L-band **it broadcasts true color** (The rest can only do false color RGB composites) - exactly what you would see with your eyes if you stood right next to the satellite.
+The broadcast has Reed-Solomon FEC, but unlike any other satellite in the L-band **it broadcasts channels required for true color** - exactly what you would see with your eyes if you stood right next to the satellite.
-- The signal has a higher symbol rate in comparison to the rest of the satellites mentioned here, meaning you can not use a standard RTL-SDR dongle to receive it.
+- The signal has a relatively high simbol rate, can't be decoded with a standard RTLSDR dongle.

+> Reception note: The signal becomes a strong carrier wave once the satellite turns it off.
+The signal might cut out a bit sooner or later than it gaind/lodes LOS with Chinese territory, it does not follow the rule to the tee.

 ![FengYun AHRPT screenshot from SatDump](../../assets/images/Radio/FengYun-AHRPT.jpg) *FengYun 3C AHRPT*